 After submission, articles will be reviewed by the editorial staff and/or board members.
 Authors will be provided specific reviewer comments and/or a PDF print for review prior to publication.
 Proofs must be checked carefully and returned on or before the requested deadline.
 Authors are solely responsible for the accuracy and completeness of the article, including references and citations as needed.

-To submit content ideas for the 2020 (Volume 43) issue, which will be published to coincide with the 2020 AEC at Lake Lanier in May 2020, please contact the GEHA Editorial Committee Chair at email@example.com and/or Jessica.Badour@agr.georgia.gov.
-Submission DEADLINE to ensure content is included is March 1, 2020 (if you miss the deadline or need an extension, contact Jessica to discuss).
+To submit content ideas for the 2020 (Volume 43) issue, which will be published to coincide with the 2022 AEC in Savannah in July 2022, please contact Kristin Patten at firstname.lastname@example.org.
+Submission DEADLINE to ensure content is included is June 15, 2022.

 Read past editions of the GEHA Journal online here: